Ned Beatty: 2010s

 In 2010, Beatty starred in the thriller The Killer Inside Me (2010), which was part of the Sundance Film Festival.
-He also voiced Lots-O'-Huggin' Bear in the 2010 Disney/Pixar film Toy Story 3 (2010) opposite Charlie Wilson’s War costar Tom Hanks, who was reprising his role of Woody from the first two films.
-In 2011, Beatty worked with actor Johnny Depp and director Gore Verbinski in the computer-animated film Rango (2011), playing the role of Tortoise John.
+He also voiced Lots-O'-Huggin' Bear in the 2010 Disney/Pixar film Toy Story 3 (2010) opposite Charlie Wilson's War costar Tom Hanks, who was reprising his role of Woody from the first two films.
+In 2011, Beatty worked with actor Johnny Depp and director Gore Verbinski in the animated film Rango (2011), playing the role of Tortoise John.
 He appeared briefly in the film Funny Guy and in the film Rampart (2011), opposite Woody Harrelson, which is set in 1999 Los Angeles.
 Beatty's final television appearance was in sitcom television series Go On (2013), starring Matthew Perry.

 Beatty's next film was The Big Ask (2013), a dark comedy about three couples who head to the desert to help their friend heal after the death of his mother.
 The film featured Gillian Jacobs, Zachary Knighton, David Krumholtz, Melanie Lynskey, Ahna O'Reilly, and Jason Ritter, and was directed by his son Thomas Beatty and Rebecca Fishman.
-His other next movie was Baggage Claim (2013), an American comedy film directed by David E. Talbert and written by Talbert based on his book of the same name, opposite Paula Patton, Adam Brody, Djimon Hounsou, Taye Diggs, Christina Milian and Derek Luke, which was also Beatty's final film role before his retirement.
+His other 2013 film was Baggage Claim, an American comedy film directed by David E. Talbert and written by Talbert based on his book of the same name, opposite Paula Patton, Adam Brody, Djimon Hounsou, Taye Diggs, Christina Milian and Derek Luke, which was also Beatty's final film role before his retirement.

 Personal life and death

 Beatty was married four times.
 His first wife was Walta Chandler; they were married from 1959 until 1968 and had four children.
 His second wife was actress Belinda Rowley; they were married from 1971 to 1979 and had two children.
 His third wife was Dorothy Adams "Tinker" Lindsay; they were married from June 28, 1979, to March 1998 and had two children.
 His fourth wife was Sandra Johnson; they were married on November 20, 1999, and lived in Los Angeles, California.
 They also maintained a residence in Karlstad, Minnesota.

 Beatty was not related to fellow Hollywood star Warren Beatty, also born in 1937.
 When asked if they were related, Beatty had been known to joke that Warren was his "illegitimate uncle".

 On June 29, 2012, Beatty attended a 40th anniversary screening of Deliverance at Warner Bros., with Burt Reynolds, Ronny Cox and Jon Voight.

 He supported Jesse Jackson's 1988 presidential campaign.

-Beatty died of natural causes at his home in Los Angeles, on June 13, 2021, at the age of 83.
+Beatty died at his home in Los Angeles, on June 13, 2021, at the age of 83.